ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

     notch.colour = (255, 255, 255)
     notch.material = "Air"

-If the region object of the rotor has been created in Python (``rotor = mc.get_region("Rotor")``) The rotor region object's properties can be obtained and set for the rotor notch.
+If the region object of the rotor has been created in Python (``rotor = mc.get_region("Rotor")``), the rotor region object's properties can be obtained and set for the rotor notch.

 The ``Region.duplications`` property represents the symmetry of the region.
 In the example shown using the e9 IPM template, ``duplications = 8`` because there are 8 rotor poles of 45 ° symmetry.